 We know that life during the final years at school can be stressful, so we want to make your transition to university as easy as possible.

-At our Year 11/12 and Parent Information Night held in June we give you an overview of our undergraduate degrees, explain the application process and let you know about our HSC preparation and bridging courses.
+The University offers Year 11/12 and Parent Information Nights to give you an overview of our undergraduate degrees, explain the application process and let you know about our HSC preparation and bridging courses.

 You also have the chance to chat to academics and current students and hear about their experiences at Sydney first hand.
-Find out more or register now. sydney.edu.au/engineering/info-night.
+Find out more or register now. sydney.edu.au/future-students/high-school-students.

-Please check the website for regular updates on times and dates.
+Please check the future students website for regular updates on times and dates for upcoming events.